Talk with us

 • Intermodal Freight Shipping

-Intermodal shipping involves moving freight using multiple transportation modes, such as trucks, trains, and ships, with the cargo loaded into intermodal containers.
+Intermodal freight shipping involves moving freight using multiple transportation modes, such as trucks, trains, and ships, with the cargo loaded into intermodal containers.
 These containers allow seamless transfers between different modes without handling the freight directly.

 There are two main types of intermodal shipments: international and domestic.
 International intermodal shipments use 20- or 40-foot containers, which remain in the same container throughout their journey across ocean carriers, trucks, and trains.
 Domestic intermodal shipments use 53-foot containers.
 Although they may start as international shipments in smaller containers, they are transferred to larger domestic containers at ports or distribution centers for the inland journey.